tomisilander/coche/README.md

 ## Usage

-The usual usage of coche is to call `coche.che` with a main function and argument definition:
+The usual usage of coche is to call `coche.che` with a main function and argument definition.
+Here an example file *foo.py*:

 ```
 def main(a1, a2, a3, opt1=0, option2=False, mode="", verbose=False, pi_value=3):